SDOT braces for closing the lower Duwamish Waterway bridge too, if cracks on the West Seattle high bridge worsen

 “We need to address the continued growth of cracks — and those cracks have continued to grow even after we have removed vehicle live load from the bridge — and stabilize it to provide us the opportunity to make good decisions,” he said.

-Councilmember Lisa Herbold said constituents have asked her why the city would spend $33 million this year for interim shoring, engineering and traffic control rather than move ahead and build a new bridge?
+Councilmember Lisa Herbold said constituents have asked her why the city would spend $33 million this year for interim shoring, engineering and traffic control rather than move ahead and build a new bridge.

 “My understanding is, you have to spend the $33 million either way,” Herbold said.
 Demolition would require yet more money, Zimbabwe responded.